stefan-hoeck/idris2-pack/CONTRIBUTING.md

-Note that a type representing supported pack commands must implement interface `Pack.Config.Types.Command`, which encapsulates how to parse a pack command plus its arguments from a list of command line arguments, and how the given command affects the application config.
+Note that a type representing supported pack commands must implement interface `Pack.Config.Types.Command`, which encapsulates how to parse a pack command plus its arguments from a list of command-line arguments, and how the given command affects the application config.

 ### Running Commands